Columbia Hills Historical State Park

-Columbia Hills Historical State Park is a 3,338-acre camping park with 7,500-feet of freshwater shoreline on the Columbia River.
+Columbia Hills Historical State Park is a 3,637-acre camping park with shoreline on the Columbia River.
 Horsethief Butte dominates the skyline like an ancient castle.
-Horsethief Lake is about 90-acres in size, an impoundment of the Columbia River.
+Horsethief Lake is about 90 acres in size, an impoundment of the Columbia River.
 The lake was flooded into existence by the reservoir created by The Dalles Dam.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.